 Stir in the dried mixed herbs, some salt and pepper to taste and the grated cheese and leave to stand for 5 minutes.

-Serve on a bed of washed baby spinach leaves, sprinkled with a little bit of parsley (not strictly necessary but it looks cheffy) and some extra grated cheddar if you want more.
+Serve on a bed of washed baby spinach leaves, sprinkled with a little bit of parsley (not strictly necessary but it looks cheffy) and some extra grated cheese if you want more.

 - This makes a very generous dinner for one or you could share it with a friend (maybe with some bread and butter on the side)